tnscorcoran/odh-fraud-detection-tutorial/4-3/README.md

 oc create -n 00odh -f ./12-s3-secretceph.yaml
 ```

-On GUI, in the *rook-ceph* namespace, create an OpenShift route from service *rook-ceph-rgw-my-store*.
+In the *rook-ceph* namespace, create an OpenShift route from service *rook-ceph-rgw-my-store*.
 To that, execute the following:
 ```
 oc project rook-ceph
 oc expose svc rook-ceph-rgw-my-store